 This is one of the easiest methods for recovering your photos.
 If you’ve deleted your photos and they are still in the trash, you can easily retrieve the photos using the Put Back option.

-- Go to the Trash by clicking its icon in the Dock.
+- Open the Trash by clicking its icon in the Dock.

 - Select the photos that you want to recover.

 Time Machine is an application that comes installed on every MacBook.
-It is a fantastic local backup tool.
-It can be useful for recovering photos from your older backups.
+It is a fantastic local backup tool and can be useful for recovering photos from your older backups.

-If you have previously activated Time Machine and configured it to back up your photos in the background, then you can recover your photos easily and without any issue.
+If you have previously activated Time Machine and configured it to back up your photos in the background, then you can recover your photos easily.

 - First, you need to open the folder where your photos were stored, using Finder.